asbjornh/view-models/docs/javascript-react.md

 ## Inheritance

 You can inherit types from other components using a plain reference or using `Object.assign`.
 The output type definition will then inherit from the generated type definition of the referenced component.
-The `baseClass` option will be overridden when inheriting.
+The `supertype` option will be overridden when inheriting.
 Make sure that the component you're inheriting from also has a generated type definition!

 Simple: